awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 Consider a system comprised of two cores, each with private caches, which follow the MSI (modified-shared-invalid) coherence protocol.

-Initially, cache block `X` is only present in memory, but not in either private cache.
+Initially, cache block `X` is only present in main memory, but not in either private cache.

-Designate the appropriate state (i.e., M, S, or I) in the following sequence of operations:
+Designate the appropriate final state (i.e., M, S, or I) in the following sequence of operations:

 | Sequence | Cache `C1` | Cache `C2` | State of `X` in cache `C1` | State of `X` in cache `C2` |
 |:--:|:--:|:--:|:--:|:--:|